hayhay33/950/labs/lab-3_1.md

 - [Link to ADXL335 Spec Sheet](https://drive.google.com/file/d/1nYnJopSdXv7brn2TT8iLgIH01D7TD_NQ/view?usp=sharing)

 Begin by skimming over the provided spec sheet and become familiar with the pin layout.
 Connect the sensor to the Arduino, based on the pin-out provided and using the **3.3V pin** as the power supply.
+Each of the axes (x, y, and z) will be connected to its own analog pin.
+You will not have anything connected to the ST pin.

 Add code to the program you've been working with to read raw values from each of the three axes.
 Then perform a two-point calibration for each axis individually, and update the code to print the new calibrated values in the same comma-delimited format as before.
 Take a screenshot of the serial monitor printing out a string of data from all of the sensors in the same line, every half second.